aws/s2n-tls/docs/USAGE-GUIDE.md

 failure.
 When an s2n function returns a failure, s2n_errno will be set to a value corresponding to the error.
 This error value can be translated into a string explaining the error in English by calling s2n_strerror(s2n_errno, "EN");
-A string containing internal debug information, including filename and line number, can be generated with `s2n_strerror_debug` error name can be obtained by calling s2n_strerror_name This string is useful to include when reporting issues to the s2n development team.
+A string containing human readable error name, can be generated with `s2n_strerror_name` A string containing internal debug information, including filename and line number, can be generated with `s2n_strerror_debug`
+This string is useful to include when reporting issues to the s2n development team.

 Example: